sevcsik/sevdev.hu/blog/posts/2019-02-03-writing-css-that-scales-encapsulation.md

 With this solution, you suddenly rely on

- - there is an `.msg-background` element rendered by the component
+ - an `.msg-background` element being rendered by the component
- - the background colour is set by having a `background` rule on that element
+ - the background colour set by a `background` rule on that element

 It's easy to see that that your code will break if somebody wants to change the inner DOM of `my-component`, or even if they just decide to use `background-color` instead of `background`.
 It's not just about refactoring: maybe the author